dkeddie/MS4-Cost-Report/README.md

 <br>

 ### **Key concepts**
 The website will be a cost management tool for developers to monitor and track the cost of changes on a construction project.
-The primary purpose of website is to show the current cost of a construction project and a list of the changes that have affected the cost since the establishment of the budget.

-The intention of the site is to give this information in a clear, concise manner.
-By giving users control of certain filters, it is envisaged that this will assist users understanding of the numbers being presented without the need for explanation.
-The filters should give users a better insight on the information and numbers being presented, and in turn control of the project by being able to make more informed decisions.

-Whilst the website has reached a point of deployment for presentation, feedback and testing with users, the page requires further development before being deployed in a live situation.
+The concept is that developers will be able to easily apply the principles developed in MS3 through a subscription service.

+By hosting the application online as a subscription service, it will enable more developers, or project managers or cost consultants, to use the service for better cost management of construction projects.
+Also, as an open platform, the service will become familiar with a wide audience, used across projects, developers and consultants.

 <br>